Nexfinity/CakeyBot-Wiki/auto-responder.md

     * **`?`** - Matches a single character
       * If you need to have a literal question mark in the trigger, you can escape it using a backslash: `\?`
 * Regex Match
-  * A more powerful version of the wildcard contains flag, allows you to amtch using a full regex
+  * A more powerful version of the wildcard contains flag, allows you to match using a full regex

 * Contains image attachment
   * Will check to see if any attachments contains one of these file extension types: `.jpg, .jpeg, .png, .gif, .bmp, .tiff, .ico, .svg, .webp, .heic, .heif, .jfif, .exif, .raw, .psd, .ai, .eps`